SAA’s 6th Annual Automotive OEM Purchasing Summit will take place May 19, 2015. It will kick

 Are Emerging Markets the New Achilles Heel of the Automotive Industry?

 The global light vehicle market is expected to remain in positive territory this year with growth at 3 percent to over 87 million units, according to LMC Automotive.
 However, several emerging markets are underperforming and the outlook for vehicle sales in some of these previously high growth markets is being downgraded.
 Slower growth in the emerging markets is creating pressure for the global automotive industry and adding an element of uncertainty for key players that have invested heavily in these markets.
 Click here to read more

 SAA is proud to offer its members access to the AutoBeat Group publications (a $300 value).
 Members can now access AutoBeat Daily, AutoTech Daily, AutoBeat Asia and AutoBeat Europe.
 Get instructions on how to access these publications by clicking here.

-SAA President Michelle Krebs provides her message to SAA members.
+SAA President Paul Wheeler provides his message to SAA members.

 Join SAA on LinkedIn

 SAA now has a LinkedIn group page.
 Please join the discussion, network with other automotive executives and be on top of the latest news and information from SAA.
 Click the logo to go to the SAA LinkedIn group page.